Brand advocacy and customer reviews have revolutionized the way that consumers make buying decisions.

 Enter customer reviews.

 Customer reviews offer incredibly valuable (and free) insight into your customers’ experiences.
-By focusing on the not-so-good reviews, you’ll get the best possible understanding of the features and fixes your audience is actually looking for.
+By focusing on the not-so-good reviews, you’ll get the best possible understanding of the features and fixes your target audience is actually looking for.

 This isn’t to say you need to implement every suggestion received – you’d never be able to.
 Instead, try to identify the most common themes.
-If a single customer asks for customization, it may not be a true priority.
+If a single customer asks for app customization, it may not be a true priority.
 On the other hand, if 80 percent of your negative reviews express disappointment with the same feature, it’s likely something worth looking into.

 In SaaS, being a customer-first company isn’t just a bonus – it’s essential.
 By letting customer reviews guide your product roadmap, you’re doing just that.